Key airport information may also be found at: http://worldaerodata.com/

 FAL also provides Air Traffic Management (ATM) services within the Nadi Flight Information Region (Nadi FIR) which includes the sovereign air spaces of Tuvalu, New Caledonia, Kiribati and Vanuatu.
 FAL owns and manages Nadi International Airport.
 Nadi International Airport handles 97% of international visitors to Fiji, 80% of which are tourists.
 FAL employs 500 personnel across its 15 airports that have a total asset base of $441 million.
 The depth of its workforce ranges from operational and technical to commercial and administration.

-There is 1 company arranging all helicopter transport Island Hoppers.
+Fiji Air Terminal Services is a part government-owned ground handling company providing ground handling cargo and catering services at Nadi International Airport.
+There is a private company arranging helicopter transport Island Hoppers.
 Island Hoppers offers transfers from Nadi Airport or Denarau.
 Fleet can be chartered for specific requests.

 The Department is responsible for the establishment of Air Services Agreements with sovereignties wishing to generate trade, tourism links and diplomatic relations within Fiji through the provisions of air transportation.

 For more information on government agency and airport company contact information, please see the following links: 4.1 Government Contact List and 4.5 Airport Companies Contact List.